 - The stock comes together in just twenty minutes of simmering.

 - Seafood shells and bones: Seafood shells provide tons of briny, sweet flavor in this stock.
+You can use any combination of shrimp, crab, and lobster shells - or fish bones.
 We'll discuss more on that below!

 - Aromatics: Garlic peels, onion peels, carrot peels, and fennel fronds provide lots of allium flavor and sweetness.
 If you don't have fennel, use celery instead.
-A bell pepper would be great too, depending on what you like to use the stock for.
-You're welcome to use chopped up onion, garlic, carrot, etc. in addition to the scraps -- it'll add even more complexity to the stock!
+A bell pepper would be great too!

 Where to Purchase Seafood Shells and Bones

-- If you prepare seafood often, you can proactively freeze leftover shrimp shells, crab shells, and fish bones as you cook with them.
-Simply store the shells in a sealed ziploc bag in the freezer for 1 to 2 months.
-This method also works with vegetable scraps!
-Store anything from carrot peels to onion peels to fennel fronds in a sealed ziploc bag in the freezer for up to 3 months.
-Make sure everything is washed and cleaned before storing!
+Method 1: If you prepare seafood often, you can proactively freeze leftover shellfish shells, crab shells, lobster shells, and fish bones as you cook with them.
+Simply store the shells in a sealed ziploc bag in the freezer for 1 - 2 months.
+I will often freeze leftovers when I make my shrimp oreganata.

 The easiest way to source crab shells is to purchase pre-cooked crab legs in their shells.
 Live crabs require some skill to cook and clean, so I highly suggest purchasing the pre-cooked variety unless you're already comfortable cooking them.